Banned Sikh group’s leader booked under UAPA over Khalistan flags at Himachal Pradesh Assembly

 Kundu added that a seven-member Special Investigation Team has been formed to look into the case.

-The police have also beefed up security in the state after Sikhs for Justice gave a call for holding a Khalistan referendum on June 6, PTI reported.
+The police have also beefed up security in the state after Sikhs for Justice called for a Khalistan referendum on June 6, PTI reported.
 “The state border has been sealed to regulate movements of suspicious elements across it and keeping a strict vigil there,” the police added.

 All the security staff of government buildings have been directed to report anything suspicious to the police, ANI reported.